SayCV/AllegroTextDraw/README.md

-Draw Verctor Text for Cadence Allegro PCB
+Draw Vector Text for Cadence Allegro PCB

 Use
 ===